Rolling Stones call off tour after L'Wren Scott death

 LONDON/NEW YORK The Rolling Stones called off their tour in Australia and New Zealand on Tuesday after lead singer Mick Jagger's girlfriend L'Wren Scott was found dead of an apparent suicide in her Manhattan apartment.

-Scott, a 49-year-old fashion designer and former model, was found hanging from a scarf on Monday in a high-rise apartment building in the upscale Chelsea neighborhood.
+Scott, a 49-year-old fashion designer and former model, was found hanging from a scarf on Monday in a high-rise apartment building in the upscale Chelsea neighbourhood.

 Police are treating her death as a suicide and the medical examiner's office said tests to determine the exact cause of death were set for Tuesday.